slevithan/oniguruma-to-es/README.md

 - Not supportable:
   - Other callouts: `(?{…})`, `(*…)`, etc.

-Note that Oniguruma-To-ES can handle 99.9% of real-world Oniguruma regexes, based on a sample of tens of thousands of regexes used in TextMate grammars.
-Of the features listed above, absence operators and conditionals were used in 2–3 regexes each, and the rest weren't used at all.
+Note that Oniguruma-To-ES supports 99.9+% of real-world Oniguruma regexes, based on a sample of tens of thousands of regexes used in TextMate grammars.
+Of the features listed above, absence operators and conditionals were used in 2–3 regexes each.
+The rest weren't used at all.

 See also the [supported features](#-supported-features) table (above) which describes some additional rarely-used sub-features that aren't currently supported.